Last updated: 1 March 2020

 Early on, I could tell that my incontinence episodes increased in frequency later in the day when my body was tired.
 Very early on, the simple act of standing up from a chair caused me to leak, so I worked very hard on controlling my pelvic floor muscles.
 I didn’t mind that I looked like a 90-year old man standing up in slow motion, as long as I could do it without leaking.

 Stress incontinence was also an issue, especially if I was standing when I sneezed or coughed.
 I would assume this goofy posture if I felt a sneeze coming on to try and prevent a leak.
 Stooping to get clothes out of the drier also caused minor leaking.
 But that, too, has improved over time.
-Today, five years later, I’m essentially “dry.”
+Today, nine years later, I’m essentially “dry.”

 I knew that I would likely lose a nerve bundle going into the surgery given the size and location of my tumor on my prostate.
 I tried Cialis shortly after the surgery, but my eyes were going bonkers, and I didn’t think it was worth having vision problems just to have an erection.
 With the concurrence of my urologist, we stopped the Cialis (and haven’t tried it since).